Mentoring for Students/Mentees

 Undergraduate student orientation session.
 Various orientation dates are available.
 Sign up for a student orientation at stemuniversity.unm.edu.
 If you cannot attend one of the scheduled orientation sessions, but would still like to join the program, contact Yadéeh Sawyer at firstname.lastname@example.org.
 To speed up scheduling your orientation session, please provide 2-3 times, Monday-Friday, between 9 AM and 3 PM, that work for your schedule in this email.

 Undergraduate student interest form.
-Complete the student interest form by clicking the “UNM UNDERGRADUATE STUDENT” button at the top of this webpage.
+Complete the student interest form linked at the top of this page.

 Mentors and mentees meet for about an hour a week (preferably an in-person meeting).
 Meeting times and activities are arranged by the mentors and mentees.
 Mentorships last approximately a semester, unless both mentor and mentee wish to extend the partnership.